Table of Contents

 I finally removed all traces of Christmas from my home.
 The tree came down, the lights, the decorations, and the packages that were still huddled under the tree.

-I also put my office back together.
-What I did not mention was that once Dad got to the point that he could no longer use the stairs, I made my office on the first floor his room.
+I also put my office back together, which was a very difficult thing for me to do, as it was almost like I was really saying good-bye to my father.
 As I type this right now I can almost feel his presence, and I love it.
 He felt comfortable in this room, as he spent a lot of time in my office with me while I worked before it was made into Dad’s room.
+There is actually a photo in this post of my Dad sitting in my office while I worked, a little over a month after his diagnosis.

 A Solo Trip to Florida